hbctraining/variant_analysis/lessons/04_fastqc.md

 THREADS=4
 ```

-Notice here how **we are using string manipulation in `bash` to assign the `$RIGHT_READS` variable.** The left and right reads from paired-end sequencing will oftentimes be in the same directory.
+Notice here how **we are using string manipulation in bash to assign the `$RIGHT_READS` variable.** The left and right reads from paired-end sequencing will oftentimes be in the same directory.
 So this is a case where string manipulation in `bash` will be really helpful in saving time and reducing typos.

-> #### How does the `%` symbol function?
+> #### String manipulation in bash using `%`
 > Here, we introduce the % tool for text manipulation. % is placed within the {} of a variable and tells bash to remove the shortest match from the end that contains the text that follows the %.
 So in our case, the substring "1.fq.gz" will get removed.
 Then outside of the `{}` we have added the extension for the second read file.
+For more practice with string manipulation in bash [check out these materials]().

-Now that we have assigned parameters to variables, we are going to get ready to run `FastQC` and before we run `FastQC` we need to make sure that the creation of the output directory exists in our script to accept the output:
+Before we run `FastQC` we need to make sure that the creation of the output directory exists in our script to accept the output:

 ```
 # Create directory to hold output